This page contains affiliate links. For more information please read my Disclosure Policy.

 Baking Pumpkin Spice Cake

 One of the biggest challenges with pumpkin cake is the texture.
 It wants to be dense and moist like pumpkin bread.
-In order to make it as fluffy and cake-like in texture as possible, I put as much air into as I could by combining chemical leavening and fluffy stiff egg whites.
+In order to make it as cake-like in texture as possible, I put as much air into as I could by combining chemical leavening and stiff egg whites.

 - Make sure you sift your dry ingredients after measuring, this makes the flour easier to incorporate.